1017 West Side Ave.

 Phone: (201) 547 - 4552

 The Marion Branch Library opened to the public at its current location, 1017 West Side Avenue, on December 1, 1930.
 According to a September 29, 1930 article in the Jersey Observer, “The new Marion Branch will open with about three thousand books on its shelves and new books will be added as rapidly as they can be procured and made ready for use."

 “The new branch will be modern and up-to-the-minute both in contents and in service.
 The new system of mechanical charging of books issued to borrowers, which has been introduced with great success in many libraries throughout the country, will be used and every effort will be made to place the Marion Branch among the foremost libraries of Hudson County.”

-Within one month of existence, the Marion Branch exceeded all expectations.
-In an article on December 30, 1930, The Jersey Journal reported that “circulation at the recently opened Marion Branch…more than doubled during its second week…”
+Within one month of its existence, the Marion Branch exceeded all expectations.
+In an article on December 30, 1930, the Jersey Journal reported that “circulation at the recently opened Marion Branch more than doubled during its second week.”

 The introduction of the Condensed Report of the Work of the Library during the year 1931 demonstrates perfectly the role of the library as an institution, especially in hard times:

 “The business depression has been accompanied by a marked increase in the use of the Public Library.
 All departments and branches report an exceptionally busy year.
 The reading and reference rooms have been crowded and the circulation of books for home reading exceeds that of the largest preceding year by 131,563.

 “This increase has not been in fiction and recreational reading, but, on the contrary, has been chiefly in serious reading.
 Never has the Library proved itself of such value to the community as during the present depression.The Library has performed invaluable service in maintaining the morale of the public by supplying the facilities for wholesome recreation.”